arnavgautam/TreeHacks2015/HOLs/HOL-GettingStartedAzurePreviewPortal/HOL.md

 **Azure Resource Manager** introduces an entirely new way of thinking about your Azure resources.
 Instead of creating and managing individual resources, you begin by imagining a complex service, such as a blog, a photo gallery, a SharePoint portal, or a wiki.
 You use a template -- a resource model of the service -- to create a resource group with the resources that you need to support the service.
 Then, you can manage and deploy that resource group as a logical unit.

 In this exercise, you learn how to use Azure PowerShell with Resource Manager for Microsoft Azure.
 You will go through the process of downloading, updating and creating a resource group for a Web site with a SQL database.

+> **Note:** You can read the **Understanding Azure Resource Manager** Hands-on lab for deeper insights about Azure Resource Manager and the Template language specification.

 <a name="Ex3Task1" />
 #### Task 1 - Downloading Resource Group Template ####